siopao2001/React-calculator-app/README.md

 This simple calculator was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The calculator can add, subtract, divide and multipy.
-It can detect syntaz errors and has functions to clear the screen.
+It can detect syntax errors and has functions to clear the screen.

 To start the app, simply use "npm start"